fabric-testbed/fabfed/docs/workflow_design.md

  # <a name="stitching"></a>Network Stiching Policy

  The `stitch_with` dependency in line 6 above depicts an external dependency as it involves two resources from different providers.
-Fabfed controller ensures that the processing order is correct for both internal and external dependencies.
+Fabfed controller ensures that the ordering is correct for both internal and external dependencies.
 Normally the `fabric_network` would be handled before the chi_network.
 However, the `stitch_with` is a <b>special</b> attribute that declares that the two networks are to be stitched and it is handled differently.

- The fabfed controller supports a policy-defined network stitching and consults a policy file to pick a suitable stitch_port between two providers and to determine the producer/consumer relationship.
+ The fabfed controller supports a policy-defined network stitching and consults a policy file to pick a suitable stitch_port between two providers and determines the producer/consumer relationship.
 For `chi` and `fabric`, it so happened that there is only one `stitch-port` and that the `chi network` is the producer.
 The `chi_network` produces a `vlan` that the `fabric_network` uses to create a `facility port`.
 And so the controller would reorder the resources as needed to ensure that the producer is processed first.

  Below is a snippet from the policy file showing the single `stitch-port` from `chi` to `fabric`.
 The groups are used to specify the consumer/producer relationship.
 For sense and fabric, there are many stitch ports and bi-directional consumer/producer relationships.
-The `stich-port` with the highest preference gets selected but one can use the `stitch_option` attribute to select a desired `stitch-port`.
+The `stich-port` with the highest preference gets selected but the `stitch_option` attribute can be usedto select a desired `stitch-port`.
 See sense workflows under the examples directory.

  ```